perseus784/Vehicle_Collision_Prediction_Using_CNN-LSTMs/README.md

 ## About
 <img src="media/result1.gif" align="right" width="430" height="280">

-The aim of the project is to predict whether a vehicle is in a collision course using a series of images **moments before it happens.**
+The aim of the project is to predict whether a vehicle is in a collision course using a series of images moments before it happens.

 The project combines both CNNs and LSTMs to get time series prediction using image data.
-Various phases and challenges faced during this project is discussed.
-Addingthe time aspect to the images not only gives us a better understanding of the situation but it can give us better prediction ahead of time.
-The project can be divided into three stages:
-Collecting Data, Creating the appropriate Network Architecture and Training.
+Various phases and challenges faced during this project are discussed.
+Adding the time aspect to the images not only gives us a better understanding of the situation but it can give us better prediction ahead of time.
+The project can be divided into three stages: Collecting Data, Creating the appropriate Network Architecture and Training.

 ## Configuration